Tuoyoesimaje/template/README_DEPLOYMENT_FIX.md

-# 🚨 Render Deployment Fix
+# ✅ **FIXED!** Render Deployment Issue Resolved

-## The Problem
+## The Problem (Now Fixed)

-You're deploying the entire monorepo to Render, but Render is trying to serve static files instead of running your backend API server.
-This is because:

-1. You're deploying the entire repository instead of just the backend
-2. Render is looking for static files in `/opt/render/project/src/backend/src/dist/index.html`
+The backend server had static file serving code that was trying to serve frontend files, but we're deploying frontend and backend separately.

+**✅ FIXED**: Removed static file serving code from `backend/src/server.js`.
+The backend now only serves API endpoints.

 ## The Solution